 2. Discuss data collection to support a cultural change in the way IVs are approached.

 3. Define a business case relating to the importance of improving IV therapy.

-TO REGISTER FOR THE OCTOBER WEBINAR, CLICK HERE
+TO REGISTER FOR THIS WEBINAR, CLICK HERE

 Patient Safety and Ultrasound-Guided Peripheral IV Placement: The Need for Standardized Practices